Meet Dr. Jiang

 First Year Seminar: Chinese Medicine, Fengshui, and Martial Arts

-1994: Visiting Scholar in the Department of East Asian Language and Civilization, Harvard University
+Harvard University - Visiting Scholar in the Department of East Asian Language and Civilization (April-September, 1994)

-1984-1987: Lecturer (the equivalent of an Assistant Professor) in Moral Philosophy, Peking University (Beijing University)
+Peking University (Beijing University) - Lecturer (the equivalent of an Assistant Professor) in Moral Philosophy (September 1984-October 1987)

 John Stuart Mill: For the Well-being of Mankind (Beijing: Jiuzhou Press, 2013).